dylancruse/js-drum-kit/README.md

-# js-drum-kit
-JavaScript Drum Kit
+# 🥁 JavaScript Drum Kit 🎼

 View project in browser: https://dylancruse.github.io/js-drum-kit/

+Play the drums with your keyboard!